Key updates to Retailer Terms and Conditions

 - Clause 21 does not apply to the submission of a Customer Quotation into the Portal.

-- Any rebate or loan amount paid by Solar Victoria as a result of the Retailer’s breach of clause 21 (or by any other fraudulent conduct of the Retailer in connection with the Program) is recoverable by Solar Victoria from the Retailer as a debt due and payable and may result in Solar Victoria taking one or more of the actions prescribed in Clauses 42 – 46 inclusive of these Retailer Terms and Conditions, as applicable.
+- Any rebate and/or loan amount paid by Solar Victoria as a result of the Retailer’s breach of clause 21 (or by any other fraudulent conduct of the Retailer in connection with a Program) is recoverable by Solar Victoria from the Retailer as a debt due and payable and may result in Solar Victoria taking one or more of the actions prescribed in Clauses 42 – 46 inclusive of these Retailer Terms and Conditions, as applicable.

 Retailer responsibilities for installation

-- The Retailer is responsible for arranging and ensuring the safe installation and satisfactory performance of all Eligible Systems supplied to Customers in connection with the Program.
+- The Retailer is responsible for arranging and ensuring the safe installation and satisfactory performance of all Eligible Systems supplied to Customers in connection with a Program.
 If the Retailer arranges to have an Eligible System installed by a third party Installer, the Retailer is not relieved from this obligation.

 - Without limiting clause 24, the Retailer warrants to Solar Victoria that each Eligible System will be installed in accordance with its system design requirements and instructions and the Customer Quotation approved by the Customer prior to installation.
-If any Eligible System is installed in breach of this warranty, Solar Victoria may refuse to pay, or recover (independently or as part of periodic payments of other subsidy claims) any rebate or loan paid or payable for that Eligible System and the Retailer must not seek to recover from the Customer the amount of a rebate or loan which Solar Victoria has refused to pay or recovered under this clause 25.
+If any Eligible System is installed in breach of this warranty, Solar Victoria may refuse to pay, or recover (independently or as part of periodic payments of other subsidy claims) any rebate and/or loan paid or payable for that Eligible System and the Retailer must not seek to recover from the Customer the amount of a rebate and/or loan which Solar Victoria has refused to pay or recovered under this clause 25.

 - on the CEC’s approved list of products as updated from time to time;